Berdir/userpoints/README.txt

   node types, e.g. page, story, forum, image, ...etc.)
 - posting a comment
 - moderating a comment

+Additionally, points can be awarded for actions done by other modules,
+including:
 - voting on a node (requires the nodevote module)
+- referring a person to the site (requires referral module)
+- a visitor comes to the site via clicking on an affiliate link (requires the affiliates module)
+- voting up or down a node (requires the vote_up_down module)
-- inviting a person to register on the site
+- inviting a person to register on the site (requires invite module)
 - invited person actually registers on the site
 - purchasing from your e-commerce store (reward points)